Dongre30/REpos30/README.md

 # REpos30
 Author Pranal<br>
-In this repository I will be updating all the practice codes
+In this repository I will be updating all of my practice codes<br>